chipmuenk/pyfda/docs/source/manual/input_fixpoint_specs.rst

 arithmetics can be implemented on FPGAs using dedicated floating point units (FPUs).

-Order and the coefficients have been calculated by a filter design algorithm from the `pyfda.filter_designs` package to meet target filter specifications (usually in the frequency domain).
+Order and the coefficients have been calculated by a filter design algorithm from the `pyfda.filter_widgets` package to meet target filter specifications (usually in the frequency domain).

 In this tab, a fixpoint implementation can be selected in the upper left corner